AnithaBhavani1231/Automated-File-Organizer/README.md

-<<<<<<< HEAD
 # 📁 Automated File Organizer

 ## 📌 Project Description

 The Automated File Organizer is a Python application that automatically organizes files into folders based on their file extensions.
-It creates folders if they do not exist, moves files into the correct folders, handles duplicate file names, and keeps a log of all file operations.
+It automatically creates folders, moves files into the correct folders, handles duplicate file names, and records all operations in a log file.

 ---